hashicorp/terraform-provider-azurerm/website/docs/r/storage_management_policy.html.markdown

 `snapshot` supports the following:

 * `delete_after_days_since_creation_greater_than` - The age in days after create to delete the snaphot.
 Must be at least 0.

+---

+`blob_index_match` supports the following:

+* `tag_name` - The age in days after create to delete the snaphot.
+Must be at least 0.
+* `tag_op` - The age in days after create to delete the snaphot.
+Must be at least 0.
+* `tag_value` - The age in days after create to delete the snaphot.
+Must be at least 0.

 ## Attributes Reference